 The name Mnason is a noun derived from the verb μναομαι (mnaomai), meaning to remember or to recollect:

-The name Mnason means Remembering, and "Mnason of Cyprus" of the Cypriot Tradition may very well have been the code name for a kindred movement that too sought to topple Roman tyranny by means of theology and philosophy (in stead of an armed revolt).
+The name Mnason means Remembering.
+The phrase "Mnason of Cyprus" means the Cypriot Tradition and may very well have been the code name for a kindred movement that too sought to topple Roman tyranny by means of theology and philosophy (instead of an armed revolt).

 Remember that Paul's good friend Barnabas was from Cyprus (Acts 4:36), and although the two individuals parted ways due to a disagreement (Acts 15:39), the two movements may still have remained kindly inclined to one another.